pkro/cs50w-project1/README.md

 https://docs.cs50.net/web/2018/x/projects/1/project1.html

 Minor additions to the requirements:
-- Optional strict search to find books with short titles without a result mess ("it")
+- Optional strict search, for example to find books with short titles without a result mess ("it")
 - Optional year range search by using a dash (e.g. 1972-1974)
 - Star-display of averaged local reviews
 - Review of logged in user can be submitted / edited on book details page